AltSchool/django-allauth/README.rst

-## Archived in favor of https://github.com/AltSchool/django-allauth-with-fake
+ARCHIVED IN FAVOR OF https://github.com/AltSchool/django-allauth-with-fake

 ==========================
 Welcome to django-allauth!